-Students must have a weighted average of at least 1.7 (C-) across all courses taken at Athabasca University towards a Bachelor of Commerce degree in order to graduate.
+Students must have a weighted average of at least 1.7 (C-) across all courses taken at Athabasca University towards a Bachelor of

 The degree conversion provision is available to Athabasca University students who have been awarded a three-year AU degree and wish to convert to a four-year degree.
-Students with a three-year AU degree may convert that degree into the four-year Bachelor of Commerce program.
-For more information about this regulation, please review the Undergraduate Degree Conversion from Three- to Four-Year Program Policy.
+Students with a threeyear AU degree may convert that degree into the four-year Bachelor of Commerce program.
+For more information about this regulation, please review the Undergraduate Degree Conversion from Three- to Four-Year Program Policy. 🗋 area of study at the senior (300/400) level;